 Wild & Scenic Film Festival

 Nashville Children's Theatre

 Nashville Children's Theatre provides a season of plays for kids and families.
 They have been ranked as one of the top five children's theaters in the United States by TIME magazine.
-Recent productions include Sherlock Holmes: The Final Adventure, You're a Good Man, Charlie Brown and Go, Dog.
-Go!
+Recent productions include James and the Giant Peach, The Outsiders, The Cat and the Hat and Charlotte's Web!
 Shows are for kids of all ages, as well as for adults.

 OZ Arts Nashville

 OZ is a destination for innovative contemporary art experiences.
 Housed in a newly-renovated former cigar warehouse, OZ’s modern, flexible performance and installation space enables leading artists from multiple disciplines to present brave new art in a non-traditional context.
 OZ adds to the cultural landscape of the region and the world by offering a diverse program of performing and visual arts events, and by inspiring curious audiences of all ages.